Mental Health Awareness Week at Care Homes

 We’re all aware of the benefits of diet and physical health, but the state of our mental health shouldn’t be overlooked.
 Mental health problems can occur at any age.
 We are familiar with the conditions which can arise with ageing, such as dementia or Alzheimers, but feeling unwell through depression, anxiety or other types of mental health challenges has no age limit and cuts across the generations.

 We are keen to promote practices within our care homes in Stoke on Trent which improve and maintain mental health for everyone.
 So how common are mental health problems?
 According to the charity Mind, 1 in 4 people in the UK experiences a problem of this kind every year.
 They say that 1 in 6 people in England report that they are experiencing a common issue such as anxiety or depression.
 If you are one of these people you are not alone.

-, we like to build a sense of community so that no one feels isolated.
+At Hilton House, we like to build a sense of community so that no one feels isolated.
 A regular programme of activities and events encourages residents to be sociable, build friendships and have things to look forward to throughout the month.
 Singers and school orchestras provide entertainment, we have animal visits which are always popular, and fitness instructors encourage movement with suitable gentle exercising and games.
 For those who like gardening, there are raised beds and opportunities to tend to the plants outside.
 All of which is good for mental health.